AriyaRasekh/Online-Store/README.md

 # Online-Store

+The UML diagram includes: use case diagram, domain model, collaboration and activity diagram.

 # Scenario:

 A retail store wants to build an online system for their customer to place orders online and for pickup later